The five mistakes development sector actors make when empowering farmers

 And how to avoid them!

 Mistakes are fantastic opportunities for us to learn.
 So, we reviewed our quality control and feedback files (yes, we keep anonymous records of what works, what doesn’t and what needs to be improved).
 We asked our colleagues and partners about are the most re-occurring mistakes on agri-development projects.
-Below is the list of the top four mistakes encountered on projects.
+Below is the list of the top five mistakes encountered on projects.

 ” I have not failed.
 I’ve just found 10,000 ways that it won’t work.”Thomas A. Edison